Preparing for Baby: Pregnancy Resources

 - YouTube Childbirth Class (3 parts): https://www.youtube.com/watch?v=j7YucfJuziU We didn’t go to a traditional class at the hospital, but watched these YouTube videos instead and read a ton of stuff.
 I also watched other birth videos and read hundreds of birth stories.
 We also took a hospital tour.
 I don’t feel that a traditional class would have necessarily made me more prepared.
 Also, this short video gives an interesting analogy of what the process is like https://www.youtube.com/watch?v=URyEZusnjBI

 - Expecting Better: Why the Conventional Pregnancy Wisdom Is Wrong–and What You Really Need to Know – Every pregnant woman should read this!
 An economics Professor dispels conventional pregnancy ‘wisdom’ in this uniquely informative book.
+Also checkout her book Cribsheet and subscribe to her newsletter!

 - BabyCenter birth month club – Online forum for support of other mothers giving birth in the same month.